Coder-Jeffrey/Multi-label-long-text-classification/README.md

 ## External Knowledge
 build_kg.py is used to find the concepts triple for datasets.
 TransE(a public method) is used to train the external knowledge.
-Next, use PPMI.py to enhance the external knowledge representation
+Next, use PPMI.py to enhance the external knowledge representation.

 ## Long text segmentation